uncc-visionlab/px4_gazebo_wind3d/README.md

 Let GAZEBO_WIND3D_PLUGIN_DIR denote the folder holding the compiled plugin file (libgazebo_wind3d_plugin.so) on your computer.

 You will need a Gazebo world file to load the plugin.
 One is provided in the project "worlds" folder.
-Let GAZEBO_WIND3D_WORLD_FILE denote the gazebo world file on your ocmputer.
+Let GAZEBO_WIND3D_WORLD_FILE denote the gazebo world file on your computer.

 For me: